ahmedDahliz/EduDataVisualization_D3JS/README.md

 # Data visualization using <a href="https://d3js.org/">D3.js</a>

 ## Configuration
-Got the repository and run a local server using python CLI
+Go to the project folder and run a local server using python CLI

 <code>python -m SimpleHTTPServer 8888 & </code>